-We will improve our supplier engagement on Environment, Social and Governance (ESG) topics, including Modern Slavery, through supplier forums and other means.
+We will improve our supplier engagement on environment, social and governance ("ESG") topics, including modern slavery, through supplier forums and other means.

 We will continue to develop our approach, review our progress and publish an updated statement annually.
 We are taking into account the Maturity Framework and the Agenda for Action developed by the Independent Anti-Slavery Commissioner, Dame Sara Thornton, as we develop our plans.
-These were shared in June 2020 in the IASC Operation Fort Report.p.29-30.
+These were shared in June 2020 in the IASC Operation Fort Report p.29-30.

-This statement was approved by the Board of Travis Perkins plc on 26th April 2021 on behalf of its relevant subsidiaries in relation to the financial period ending 31st December 2020.
+This statement was approved by the Board of Travis Perkins plc on 26 April 2021 on behalf of itself and its relevant subsidiaries in relation to the financial period ending 31st December 2020.

-Nich.L.C.
+Nick Roberts

+Chief Executive

+Nicht LO

-Nick Roberts Chief Executive Travis Perkins plc 26th April 2021
+Travis Perkins plc

+26th April 2021